This course has now taken place, but you can see details of all our other courses here.

-Please contact us if you would like more information, or to request a booking form for this course.
-Numbers on this course are deliberately being kept low, and priority will be given to people who have already attended one of our landscape photography courses.
+There will be a maximum of only 6 photographers on the course, with places costing £99.00 each.
+Numbers are deliberately being kept low, and priority will be given to people who have already attended one of our landscape photography courses.

-As this is an advanced level course, you need to be able to set shutter speeds, apertures, ISO and focus in fully manual (M) mode – if you’re not able to do that, you might like to consider coming on one of our landscape photography courses first to develop your skills.
+must be able to set shutter speeds, apertures, ISO and focus in fully manual (M) mode – if you’re not able to do that, you might like to consider coming on one of our landscape photography courses first to develop your skills.

-Apart from that, all you will need is a torch – both to help you set up your equipment and to use for light painting.
+Apart from that, all you will need is a torch – both to help you set up your equipment in the dark and to use for light painting.
 LED torches are best, as their light is often close to the colour temperature of daylight, but any other torch will do – the more powerful, the better.
 If you have a flashgun (a separate one, not just the pop-up flash on your camera) do bring that as well, though we will also be providing several for us to use, as well as some wireless flash triggers and flash gels.

 Please contact us if you would like more information, or to request a booking form for this course.